Sunjuhyeong/Camera-Roll-Android-App/README.md

 # Search by face
  Microsoft Azure's Face API detect faces in each picture.
-Using the API, save each person to LargePersonGroup in the API's server, and verify new face in the personGroup.
+Using the API, save each person to LargePersonGroup in the API's server, and verify new face in the LargePersonGroup.
  Import the package "com.microsoft.projectoxford.face" for using the API.